nikhil550/fabric-ca-k8s/README.md

 Expected output after running the above command is similar to below.

 ## Deploy the CA's

 We will deploy two CA's, one for the peer and one for the orderer.
-Copy the `fabric-ca-server-config.yaml` file for the two  into the redis container:
+Copy the `fabric-ca-server-config.yaml` file for the two  into the Redis container:

 ```
 kubectl cp $PWD/hyperledger/ redis:/data/redis/